+74. In carrying out those mandates, the Secretariat prepared a workplan to structure the work of the Working Group until 2019 (CAC/COSP/WG.2/2018/4), adopted by the Working Group at its twelfth meeting.

+75. A thematic discussion panel on best practices for the identification and compensation of all different types of victims in accordance with the Convention and third-party challenges and their impact on asset recovery under chapter V was held at the thirteenth meeting of the Working Group.

-- 67. In carrying out those mandates, the Secretariat prepared a workplan to structure the work of the Working Group until 2019 (CAC/COSP/WG.2/2018/4), adopted by the Working Group at its twelfth meeting. - 68.
-For the present meeting, the workplan foresees a thematic discussion on best practices for the identification and compensation of all different types of victims in accordance with the Convention and third-party challenges and their impact on asset recovery under chapter V. - 69.
-In order to inform the deliberations of the Working Group, the Secretariat has developed a document on best practices for the identification and compensation of all
+76. In order to inform the deliberations of the Working Group, the Secretariat submitted a note on best practices for the identification and compensation of all different types of victims in accordance with the Convention, and third-party challenges and their impact on asset recovery under chapter V (CAC/COSP/WG.2/2019/5).
+This thematic discussion will continue at the fourteenth meeting of the Working Group, in 2020.

-- different types of victims in accordance with the Convention, and third-party challenges and their impact on asset recovery under chapter V (CAC/COSP/WG.2/2019/5). - 70.
-In two notes verbales, sent in December 2018 and January 2019, The secretariat invited States parties to provide comments on the draft non-binding guidelines on the timely sharing of information in accordance with article 56 of the Convention and improving communication and coordination between various asset recovery practitioner networks.
-On the basis of the comments received, the secretariat revised the draft non-binding guidelines, which are presented for further consideration of the Group at its present meeting (CAC/COSP/WG.2/2019/4). - 71.
-The secretariat also invited States parties, in two notes verbales in December 2018 and January 2019, to provide information on their practice of mutual recognition of non-conviction-based freezing orders and confiscation judgments.
+77. In two notes verbales, issued in December 2018 and January 2019, respectively, the Secretariat invited States parties to provide comments on the draft non-binding guidelines on the timely sharing of information in accordance with article 56 of the Convention and improving communication and coordination between various asset recovery practitioner networks.
+On the basis of the comments received, the Secretariat revised the guidelines and submitted them for further consideration of the Group at its thirteenth meeting (CAC/COSP/WG.2/2019/4).

+78. The Secretariat also invited States parties, in two notes verbales issued in December 2018 and January 2019, respectively, to provide information on their practice of mutual recognition of non-conviction-based freezing orders and confiscation judgments.
 The information received was included in a conference room paper on mutual recognition of non-conviction-based freezing orders and confiscation judgments (CAC/COSP/WG.2/2019/CRP.1).